daniel-party/daniel-party.github.io/VJ.md

 layout: default
 ---

+# Queering Víctor Jara
+A queer biography of a martyr

 # Gender Performance in the Music of Víctor Jara
 ### 3-year research project (2022-2025) funded by ANID Fondecyt Regular (1220146)